 \end{equation}\label{equation-fm-phase-baseband}$$

 where the continuous-time integral has been replaced with the backward difference version of a discrete-time integrator.
 A block diagram of a discrete-time FM modulator is now drawn in the figure below where $D$ denotes a unit time delay commonly written as $z^{-1}$.
 The diagram includes the complete instantaneous phase in the carrier signal, see Eq (\ref{equation-fm-carrier-phase}).
 The Look-Up Table (LUT) stores the values of cosine and sine functions.
 The complete setup forms a Numerically Controlled Oscillator (NCO) for FM signal generation.
-The NCO combined with a Digital to Analog Converter (DAC) turns into a Direct Digital Synthesizer (DDS) implmentation.
+The NCO combined with a Digital to Analog Converter (DAC) turns into a Direct Digital Synthesizer (DDS) implementation.

 Analogous to Eq (\ref{equation-fm-modulation}), the output $y[n]$ is a complex exponential at a frequency $f_c$ that is written as